 That is where government regulation comes in.
 No one likes regulation for its own sake.
 No one wants the government involved unless it is necessary.
 But regulation works for pollution and other externalized problems (you’ve probably heard of the tragedy of the commons), and it could work here too.

 At the same time, we need to find a way to make security easier to get right.
 For software and hardware development, industry-supported guidelines would go a long way to setting a baseline expectation.
 In addition to the purely technical concerns, we need guidelines for design and user experience.
-Mika Stahlberg rightfully points out that “ease-of-use, especially during set up, is critical for these kinds of products”.
+Monique Magalhaes rightfully points out that “the highest levels of security can only be achieved with equivalent highest standards of usability.
+They depend on one another.”
 Making security features more accessible to the consumer would go a long way towards improving security.